NOTICE OF PRIVACY PRACTICES

 We may use and disclose medical information:

 to send you appointment emails, text messages or otherwise remind you of your appointments.

-to provide information about health-related benefits and services that may be of interest to you.
+to provide information about health-related benefits and services that may be of interest to you, including offering newsletters or other publications focused on specific medical conditions.
+If so, we will use your contact information provided to deliver the material.

 with public health authorities who prevent or control disease, injury or disability, or notify a person who may be at risk of contraction or spreading a disease or condition, as required by law.